lauslim12/Satella/README.md

 cd $HOME/Satella
 ```

-- Create a new Poetry Virtual Environment.
+- If you are using Poetry globally, create a new Poetry Virtual Environment.
+Skip this step if you are using Python Virtual Environment with Poetry inside.

 ```bash
 poetry shell